neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

-### Backend Testing
+### Backend Testing and Configuration
-We are currently working on testing the backend components of the NeoForge application.
-We've encountered issues with the PostgreSQL database container, which is preventing us from running tests that require database access.
-To make progress, we've created simplified test files that don't depend on database access.
+We are currently working on testing the backend components of the NeoForge application and fixing configuration issues.
+We've resolved several issues with the test environment setup, including database connectivity and environment variable configuration.

+#### Recently Resolved Issues
+1. Fixed the `secret_key` configuration issue:
+   - Identified that the `secret_key` field in the Settings class was defined without a default value, making it a required field
+   - Added a default value for the `secret_key` field in the Settings class to ensure it works even when the environment variable is not set
+   - Modified the model_validator to set a default secret_key value when in test mode
+   - Successfully ran tests after fixing the configuration issue

+2. Fixed database connectivity issues:
+   - Created the missing `app` database that was required by the tests
+   - Ran migrations to set up the database schema
+   - Ensured the test database `test_db` was properly configured
+   - Successfully ran tests that depend on database connectivity

 #### Successfully Tested Components
 1. Metrics Module - Core functionality for tracking application metrics